 Out of school hours the DSL can be contacted by email: office@salterfordhouse.co.uk or kbaguley@salterfordhouse.co.uk

-When the DSL is absent, the deputy - Mrs S Sheppard - will act as cover.
+When the DSL is absent, the deputy - Ms K Venables - will act as cover.
+Mrs B Marriott is DSL for EYFS.